Rohittsrma/HEALTH-INSURANCE-CROSS-SELL-PREDICTION/README.md

 # Dataset
 The dataset contains the following information:

-Customer ID: Unique identifier for each customer.

-Age: Age of the customer.
+id : Unique ID for the customer

-Gender: Gender of the customer.
+Gender : Gender of the customer

-Driving License: Indicates whether the customer has a driving license.

-Vehicle Owned: Indicates whether the customer owns a vehicle.

-Vehicle Insurance: Indicates whether the customer has vehicle insurance.

-Policy Tenure: Duration of the customer's existing policy (in years).

-Premium: Premium amount of the customer's existing policy.

-Claim: Indicates whether the customer has filed a claim in the past.

-Claim Amount: Amount of the claim filed by the customer (if applicable).
+Age : Age of the customer

-Response: Target variable indicating whether the customer purchased additional health insurance (1) or not (0).
+Driving_License 0 : Customer does not have DL, 1 : Customer already has DL

+Region_Code : Unique code for the region of the customer

+Previously_Insured : 1 : Customer already has Vehicle Insurance, 0 : Customer doesn't have Vehicle Insurance

+Vehicle_Age : Age of the Vehicle

+Vehicle_Damage :1 : Customer got his/her vehicle damaged in the past.
+0 : Customer didn't get his/her vehicle damaged in the past.

+Annual_Premium : The amount customer needs to pay as premium in the year

+PolicySalesChannel : Anonymized Code for the channel of outreaching to the customer ie. Different Agents, Over Mail, Over Phone, In Person, etc.

+Vintage : Number of Days, Customer has been associated with the company

+Response : 1 : Customer is interested, 0 : Customer is not interested

 # Methodology